 of writing directly to the program counter pc, it

 branches to the link register lr.
-Simple gadgets
+Simple gadgets still

-control the destination.
+the destination.

 Below is a hypothetical stack view of an ARM64 ROP chain that